Sap-has/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-A challenge I encountered building the app was learning to use the needed methods/concepts such as rest, filter, and reduce.
+One challenge was implementing the `filter`, `reduce`, and `sort` methods in JavaScript to manipulate the game data.
+Initially, understanding how to use these methods was difficult, but through documentation and practice, I was able to implement these features successfully.

-However, the hardest challenge was making the CSS as I spent half of my time playing around with different sizes and colors for the app.
+Another challenge was CSS design.
+I spent a significant amount of time experimenting with different layouts, colors, and sizes to make the site visually appealing.
+Although this took up almost half of my time, it was valuable experience that improved my design skills.

+In terms of time management, I found that splitting my time evenly between functionality and design allowed me to create a well-rounded final product.

 ## License